-Chapter 4 Policy 17 Remote Access Policy Revised: 07/01/2018
+Chapter 4 Policy 17 Revised: 07/01/2018

+Remote Access Policy

+Authorizing Source: Applies to: All Staff

 The purpose of this policy is to define standards for connecting to WSCJTC's network from any host.
 These standards are designed to minimize the potential exposure to WSCJTC from damages which may result from unauthorized use of WSCJTC resources.
 Damages include the loss of sensitive or company confidential data, intellectual property, damage to public image, damage to critical WSCJTC internal systems, etc.